guilhermerbueno/chrome_extensions/README.md

 # What is it?
-This repo is focused on Google Chrome extensions
+This repo is focused on Google Chrome extensions.
+The available ones are:
+1. Useful tools: A list of useful webpages for your project like monitoring tools URL's